50 American Small Towns Known for the Weirdest Things

 Bangor, Maine: Stephen King’s house

-Aside from lobster, Stephen King books are probably Maine’s number one export.
+If you’re an avid reader of horror books, add Bangor, Maine, to your travel bucket list.
+Aside from lobster, Stephen King books are probably Maine’s No. 1 export.
 The writer is the living embodiment of the horrific and the strange, and to showcase that fact, the entrance to his home in Bangor is a black gate shaped like bats and spiders.
-Fans make pilgrimages there all of the time to bask in the creepiness of their favorite author.
-These are 50 things you need to add to your bucket list from across the nation.
+Fans make pilgrimages to bask in the creepiness of their favorite author.

 Westminster Hall Burial Grounds in Baltimore Maryland.